celiagomezdev/picture-contest-app/readme.md

 { firstName: 'Joan', lastName: 'López', email: 'joanlopez567@gmail.com', pictureUrl: "http://...", location: { type: 'Point', coordinates: [-564638, 332432] }
 ```

-`email` is a required and unique field.
-If there is already an entrant in the database with the same email, the user will receive a `409` response with the informative error.
+All fields are required, as we will need them for the different features of the app (like `pictureUrl` or `location` to show it on the map).`email` is an unique field, so if there is already an entrant in the database with the same email, the user will receive a `409` response with the informative error.

 #### Add a new user